MizanulH489/MizanulH489/README.md

 - 👋 Hi, I'm Mizanul Haque
 - 👀 I’m interested in Software programming and Engineering

-Current Computer Science Student, intended career is as software engineer/programmer
+Aspiring SWE, intended career is as software engineer/programmer

 <!---
 MizanulH489/MizanulH489 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.